Last Updated on May 17, 2023 by Matt

 Age requirement: None

-While riding an electric scooter in Malaysia requires a permit, there is no data about the age requirement.
+Riding an electric scooter in Malaysia requires a permit, but there is no data about the age requirement.
 It is possible that there are no age restrictions on them.

 Singapore